Holidays Calendar for August 30, 2023

 • 2003 The decommissioned Soviet submarine K-159 sunk in the Barents Sea, taking 9 of the crew and about 800 kg of spent nuclear fuel with her.

 • 1995 The North Atlantic Treaty Organisation launched Operation Deliberate Force during the Bosnia War.
-It resulted in strategic NATO victory.
+It resulted in a strategic NATO victory.

 • 1995 Died: Sterling Morrison, American musician primarily remembered as one of the founding members of the rock band The Velvet Underground.